-- To set rules, times, and limits so that your child: - Gets to bed early on school nights: - Arrives at school on time and is picked up on time at the end of the day: - Is dressed according to the school dress code - Completes assignments on time; and - Has lunch money in their lunch account or a nutritional sack lunch every day. - To actively participate in school activities such as Parent-Teacher Conferences. - To see that the student pays for any damage to school books or property due to carelessness or neglect on the part of the student. - To notify the school with a written note when the student has been absent or tardy. - To notify the school office of any changes of address or important phone numbers. - To inform the school of any special situation regarding the student's well-being, safety, and health. - To complete and return to school any requested information promptly. - To read school notes and newsletters to show interest in the student's total education. - To support the religious and educational goals of the school. - To attend Mass and teach the Catholic faith by word and example. - To support and cooperate with the discipline policy of the school. - To treat all staff with respect and courtesy in discussing student problems.
+- To support the religious and educational goals of the school by making school the number one priority during the academic school year. - To attend Mass and teach the Catholic faith by word and example. - To support and cooperate with the discipline policy of the school. - To be supportive of the school, to be a good ambassador, to treat all staff with respect and courtesy, and to never smear or spread rumors about the school to hurt the reputation of the staff or school. - To provide necessary materials and an environment that is conducive to uninterrupted study time. - To set rules, times, and limits so that your child: - Gets to bed early on school nights; - Arrives at school on time and is picked up on time at the end of the day; - Is dressed according to the school dress code; - To ensure that the child is completing their work with integrity and on time; and - Has lunch money in their lunch account or a nutritional sack lunch every day. - To actively participate in school activities such as Parent-Teacher Conferences. - To notify the school with a phone call and written note when the student has been absent or tardy.

+- To notify the school office of any changes of address or important phone numbers. - To inform the school of any special situation regarding the student's well-being, safety, and health. - To complete and return to school any requested information promptly. - To read school notes and newsletters to show interest in the student's total education.